-Thanks to advances in healthcare that allow for early identification and intervention, symptoms of cerebral palsy can be minimized to optimize a child’s quality of life.
+Thanks to advances in healthcare that allow for early identification and intervention, symptoms and complications of cerebral palsy can be minimized to optimize a child’s quality of life.

 - High blood pressure